hexo-ai/chat-langchain/README.md

+> [!NOTE]
+> This fork is to fix the errors that show up when the LangSmith API key is not provided.
+As of right now (20th Oct 2023), the env variable `LANGCHAIN_TRACING_V2` does not toggle the logging functionality.

 # 🦜️🔗 Chat LangChain

 This repo is an implementation of a locally hosted chatbot specifically focused on question answering over the [LangChain documentation](https://langchain.readthedocs.io/en/latest/).